The Best Events to Celebrate Halloween in Korea in Spooky Style

 You don’t have to plan too much to have a good time.
 Just wander the winding streets of Itaewon to find a fun Halloween event, or check with your chosen venue to find out what’s planned.

-After the pandemic chaos of the last few years, Halloween in Korea events are finally back in full force during autumn in Korea 2023.
+Halloween events in Seoul and beyond are back in full force during autumn in Korea 2024.
 Here are some options to check out.

 Address: 240, Olympic-ro, Songpa-gu, Seoul |서울특별시 송파구 올림픽로 240

 Lotte World Adventure has been transformed into ENHYPEN’s webtoon, Dark Moon.
-This event doesn’t last all the way to Halloween, but you can still see the Magic Castle lit up in blood-red, and visit themed areas from Decelis Academy.
+You can see the Magic Castle lit up in ghoulish colours, and visit themed areas from Decelis Academy.

-There’s also sure to be a ton of horrifying Halloween festivities planned, including a Halloween Party Parade (where candy is given out), Zombie Prison escape room, Zombie theatre and multiple Halloween themed performances.
+There’s also sure to be a ton of horrifying Halloween festivities planned, including a Halloween Party Parade (where candy is given out), a cursed Doll House with eerie dolls, vampire villains roaming Lotte World, and multiple Halloween themed performances.

-Half of this theme park is indoors, so it’s a good one to visit with kids.
-More details here (Korean only).
+Half of this theme park is indoors, so it’s a good one to visit with kids (and yes, there are some kid friendly areas too!).

 Address: 199, Everland-ro, Cheoin-gu, Yongin-si, Gyeonggi-do | 경기도 용인시 처인구 포곡읍 에버랜드로 199 (포곡읍)